 A: We do not have a creed.
 No single statement of religious doctrine is accepted by all the regional bodies of Friends that make up the Religious Society.

-Q: Do Quakers have sacrements?
+Q: Do Quakers have sacraments?

-A: Most Quakers reject the sacrements in their outward forms - communion and baptism as variously practiced in Christian churches.
+A: Most Quakers reject the sacraments in their outward forms - communion and baptism as variously practiced in Christian churches.
 They are seekers, rather, for the inward reality.
 For them, all human experiences are of a sacramental nature.